suny-downstate-medical-center/icns-netpyne/README.md

 Version 0.1

 # Description:
-Principle Neuron model adapted to run in NettPyNE, with graphical output of voltage v. time.
+Principle Neuron model adapted to run in NetPyNE, with graphical output of voltage v. time.

 # Contents